jerichojacala/salesforecastproject/README.md

 Findings:

-# Walmart Growth is Stagnating
+# Walmart's Growth is Stagnating

 Year over year sales across all stores is stagnating, increasing by only 1.45% from 2010-2011 and 2.74% from 2011-2012 over the February to September period common across all years.